 By Daniel C. Lawson, Attorney and Knife Expert

 Enter the word “stiletto” into a search engine and then select “images.”
-Roughly 95% of the images the screen will depict a well-turned ankle along with shoes featuring long thin heels.
-A few of the images will depict a long – 10 to 15 inch – metal shaft, tapering gradually to a point hafted to a straight handle with a cross guard.
+Roughly 95% of the images on the screen will depict a well-turned ankle along with shoes featuring long thin heels.
+A few of the images will depict a long – 10 to 15-inch – metal shaft, tapering gradually to a point hafted to a straight handle with a cross guard.

-A majority in today’s world think of women’s high fashion shoe when they hear the word stiletto.
-If the context suggests knife, they understand a stiletto as the type of knife Roman Polanski uses to cut Jack Nicholson’s nose in the 1974 film Chinatown.
+A majority in today’s world think of women’s high fashion shoes when they hear the word stiletto.
+If the context suggests a knife, they understand a stiletto as the type of knife Roman Polanski uses to cut Jack Nicholson’s nose in the 1974 film Chinatown.

 A person shall not carry a dagger, dirk, stiletto, a double-edged non-folding stabbing instrument of any length, or any other dangerous weapon, except a hunting knife adapted and carried as such, concealed on or about his or her person, or whether concealed or otherwise in any vehicle operated or occupied by the person, except in his or her dwelling house, place of business or on other land possessed by the person.

 The total item length was about 8 inches.
 It featured a textured handle and “three 3– to 3 ½-inch straight edges terminating in a sharp point.”
-In other words, the non-handle portion had a triangular cross section which gradually tapered to a point.
+In other words, the non-handle portion had a triangular cross-section that gradually tapered to a point.
 The three edges were not sharp.
-During the initial hearing defense counsel demonstrated as much by applying “pressure with all three edges to the courtroom podium, a legal pad, and his own hand to no effect.”
+During the initial hearing, the defense counsel demonstrated as much by applying “pressure with all three edges to the courtroom podium, a legal pad, and his own hand to no effect.”
 The trial court judge dismissed the charges.

 Thus, a knife is a cutting instrument that consists of a sharp cutting part (a blade) and a handle.
 By deduction, then, both a dagger and a dirk must also be cutting instruments with handles and sharp blades.